Eppo-exp/eppo-docs/docs/experiment-analysis/experiment-status.md

 # Experiment status

-You can navigate to the **Experiments** page by clicking on the **Experiments** icon from the left tab.
+You can navigate to the **Analysis** page by clicking on the icon from the left-hand manu.
 Each experiment has an associated status which indicates the current state of the experiment.
 An experiment can have one of 4 different statuses:

 1. Draft - The initial state after the experiment is created
 2. Running - The active state where the experiment is assigning subjects and/or updating the metric event data